-Looking for the best hikes in Norway?
+Looking for the best fjord hikes in Norway?
 Hiking is second nature to Norwegians and with the vast and varied landscapes on their doorstep, it’s easy to see why.
-From the white-sand beaches of the north to the dramatic mountains of the south, and the spectacular fjords in between, there’s something to suit all types of hiker.
-That's where we're going to focus today - because many of the best hiking in Norway happens to be along, around or above a fjord.
+From the white-sand beaches of the Lofoten Islands to the dramatic mountains of the south, and the spectacular fjords in between, there’s something to suit all types of hiker.
+It's Norway's fjords we're going to focusing on today - because many of the best hiking in Norway happens to be along, around or above a fjord.

 Many fjords promise spectacular natural views of untouched verdant forests, ice cold lagoons and sweeping views over seemingly endless cliffs and mountains.
 They're also great places to chase the Northern Lights during winter.
-Here, we're going to give you an introduction to them (this Norway fjord map will show you where each is located).
+Here, we're going to give you an introduction to the best fjords in Norway (this Norway fjord map will show you where each is located).

 In many countries, the best hiking routes are only obtainable to those in the know or with high-tech equipment – this is not the case in Norway, the undisputed home of the fjords!
 However, with many of the best Norway fjord hikes accessible only by boat or kayak, we would recommend travelling with a guide where possible.